Mișu Benvenisti

 Faced with the Holocaust occurring on Romania's borders, Benvenisti also cultivated the Jewish resistance—in particular by helping Hungarian, Slovak and Polish Jews find temporary shelter in Romania, or by assisting survivors of Antonescu's own deportations to Transnistria.
 Benvenisti and other Jewish leaders persuaded the Antonescu government to relax pressures on the Jews, though the Executive also had to agree to collect large sums as contributions and bribes.
 The Romanian Zionists' role in sabotaging the Holocaust was documented by the local Judenberater, Gustav Richter.
 As a result of his investigations, Romanian authorities reluctantly arrested Benvenisti in January 1944.
 He was released in March, by which time he had lost the confidence of his peers, being replaced at the head of the Executive by his rival Zissu.
 For the rest of 1944, Benvenisti presided upon his own splinter party, the Zionist Democratic Group Klal.

 Antonescu's downfall in August 1944 revived Romania's multi-party regime; consequently, Zissu and Benvenisti returned as factional leaders of the PER, with the former holding the party chairmanship.
 Benvenisti was moving toward the Jewish left, and embracing cooperation with the Romanian Communist Party and the Jewish Democratic Committee (CDE).
 In mid-1946, he replaced the anti-communist Zissu as president of both the WJC chapter and the PER, drawing the latter into an alliance with the CDE before the November elections.
 With the communists' turn to anti-Zionism, Benvenisti shut down the PER, criticized illegal emigration, and took political advice from CDE cadres such as Bercu Feldman.
-When the Romanian communist regime took over on the last days of 1947, he ended his Zionist involvement, though he and his wife Suzana still applied for emigration into Israel.
+When the Romanian communist regime took over on the last days of 1947, he ended his Zionist involvement, though he and his wife Suzana still applied for emigration to Israel.
 Benvenisti was arrested in 1950 by the Securitate, tortured into confessing that he was a spy for Israel, and appeared at a show trial, alongside Zissu, in 1954.
 He was sentenced to life imprisonment, but later freed and allowed to settle in Israel, which became his home for the final two decades of his life.